Treaty of Versailles: Military

 In 1920, the head of the Reichswehr Hans von Seeckt clandestinely re-established the General Staff, by expanding the Truppenamt (Troop Office); purportedly a human resources section of the army.
 In March, 18,000 German troops entered the Rhineland under the guise of attempting to quell possible unrest by the Communist Party of Germany and in doing so violated the demilitarized zone.
-In response, French troops advanced further into Germany until the German troops withdrew.
+In response, French troops advanced farther into Germany until the German troops withdrew.

 German officials conspired systematically to evade the clauses of the treaty, by failing to meet disarmament deadlines, refusing Allied officials access to military facilities, and maintaining and hiding weapon production.
 As the treaty did not ban German companies from producing war material outside of Germany, companies moved to the Netherlands, Switzerland, and Sweden.
 Bofors was bought by Krupp, and in 1921 German troops were sent to Sweden to test weapons.

 The establishment of diplomatic ties with the Soviet Union, via the Genoa Conference and Treaty of Rapallo, was also used to circumvent the Treaty of Versailles.
 Publicly, these diplomatic exchanges were largely in regards to trade and future economic cooperation.
 But secret military clauses were included that allowed for Germany to develop weapons inside the Soviet Union.
 Furthermore, it allowed for Germany to establish three training areas for aviation, chemical and tank warfare.
-In 1923, the British newspaper The Times made several claims about the state of the German Armed Forces: that it had equipment for 800,000 men, was transferring army staff to civilian positions in order to obscure their real duties, and warned of the militarization of the German police force by the exploitation the Krümper system.
+In 1923, the British newspaper The Times made several claims about the state of the German Armed Forces: that it had equipment for 800,000 men, was transferring army staff to civilian positions in order to obscure their real duties, and warned of the militarization of the German police force by the exploitation of the Krümper system.

 The Weimar Government also funded domestic rearmament programs, which were covertly funded with the money camouflaged in "X-budgets", worth up to an additional 10% of the disclosed military budget.

 By 1925, German companies had begun to design tanks and modern artillery.
 During the year, over half of Chinese arms imports were German and worth 13 million Reichsmarks.
 In January 1927, following the withdrawal of the Allied disarmament committee, Krupps ramped up production of armor plate and artillery.